-The university’s district cooling system consist of five cooling plants distributed strategically across campus and interconnected by over eight miles of piping.
-With the addition of our latest plant, designed to serve the new Medical District, our stations have a combined capacity of 60,000 tons of cooling and are complemented by two thermal energy storage tanks which store 9.5 million gallons of chilled water.
+The university’s district cooling system consists of five cooling plants distributed strategically across campus and interconnected by more than eight miles of piping.
+With the addition of our latest plant, designed to serve the Dell Seton Medical Center, our stations have a combined capacity of 60,000 tons of cooling and are complemented by two thermal energy storage tanks which store a combined 10 million gallons of chilled water.

 - Variable speed motors – The ability to run chiller compressors, pumps, and fan motors at variable speeds, rather than modulating output by throttling valves, allows us to achieve greater efficiencies.

 - Real time optimization – To fully exploit the advantages of variable speed equipment, a control system monitors campus chilled water conditions every two seconds and uses advanced algorithms to minimize compressor, pumping, and fan motor energy continuously.

 - Hydraulic modeling – A network of instruments distributed across campus provides a real-time view of the system.
 The model takes as inputs weather conditions, real-time building energy flows, plant chilled-water flow, and differential-pressure (dP) readings from critical points in the system to predict and validate conditions throughout the network, including flow-constraint locations.

 The overall goal of system optimization is to use the least amount of electricity to produce chilled water.
 Our optimization strategies have steadily decreased the number of kilowatts required to produce a ton of cooling.